wallarm/product-documentation/docs/latest/admin-en/configure-statistics-service.md

 !!! warning "Important"

-    It is highly recommended to configure the statistics service in the separate configuration file `wallarm-status.conf` and not to use the `wallarm_status` directive in other files that you use when setting up NGINX, because the latter may be insecure.
+    It is highly recommended to configure the statistics service in the separate configuration file `/etc/nginx/conf.d/wallarm-status.conf` and not to use the `wallarm_status` directive in other files that you use when setting up NGINX, because the latter may be insecure.

     Also, it is strongly advised not to alter any of the existing lines of the default `wallarm-status` configuration as it may corrupt the process of metric data upload to the Wallarm cloud.